bebasid/bebasdns/README.en.md

 ### <ins>Family</ins>

-Specialized for hate speech/gore, adult (18+), gambling, and other negative things.</br> BebasDNS Internet Sehat is an implementation of Internet Sehat without unnecessary blocking or censorship so you can surfing the internet comfortably.
-There are two blocklists used BebasDNS Internet Sehat: OISD NSFW and KINI Community Blocklist created by the BebasID community and Indonesian people.<br><br>You can join our Community on [Discord](https://discord.gg/EKrxZyu) or [Telegram](https://t.me/bebasidbykini) to contribute towards BebasDNS Internet Sehat blocklist.
-You can also open issue to add blocklist or to report false positive.<br></br>
+Specialized for hate speech/gore, adult (18+), gambling, and other negative things.</br> BebasDNS Internet Sehat is an implementation of Internet Sehat without unnecessary blocking or censorship so you can surf the internet comfortably.
+There are two blocklists used by BebasDNS Internet Sehat: OISD NSFW and KINI Community Blocklist created by the BebasID community and Indonesian people.<br><br>You can join our Community on [Discord](https://discord.gg/EKrxZyu) or [Telegram](https://t.me/bebasidbykini) to contribute towards BebasDNS Internet Sehat blocklist.
+You can also open an issue to add a blocklist or to report false positives.<br></br>

-You can choose from 3 (three) variants: [Family Default](#family-default) and [Family Strict](#family-strict), which blocks DNS resolvers and VPN providers.
+You can choose from 3 (three) variants: [Family Default](#family-default) and [Family Strict](#family-strict), which block DNS resolvers and VPN providers.

 ### <b><ins>Family Default</ins></b>: